PROGRAMS THAT WORK

 TRAINING & EDUCATION

-Our training and education program provides innovative health education training and technical assistance to homeless shelters, community health clinics, hospitals and community-based providers.
+Our training and education program provides innovative health education training and technical assistance to organizations across Los Angeles County and California, such as homeless shelters, community health clinics, hospitals and community-based providers.

 Continuing Education Units (CEUs) are available upon request.